orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/bandmathX.rst

 is correct provided that kernel1 and im1b1N3x5 have the same dimensions.

-**Function mean** This function allows to compute the mean value of a given vector or neighborhood (the function can take as many inputs as needed; one mean value is computed per input).
+**Function mean:** This function allows to compute the mean value of a given vector or neighborhood (the function can take as many inputs as needed; one mean value is computed per input).
 For instance: